 The Offering Common stock offered by us shares.
-Common stock to be outstanding after this offering shares (or shares, if the underwriters exercise their over- allotment option in full).
+Common stock to be outstanding after this offering shares (or shares, if the underwriters exercise their over-allotment option in full).
 Over-allotment option offered by us shares.
 Use of Proceeds We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$ million (or approximately \$ million if the underwriters exercise their over-allotment option in full), based on the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus.
-We intend to use the net proceeds received from this offering (i) to fund loans related to unfunded commitments to existing borrowers in an aggregate principal amount of approximately \$[•] million, (ii) to originate and participate in loans and investments that are consistent with our investment strategy and (iii) for working capital and other general corporate purposes.
+We intend to use the net proceeds received from this offering (i) to fund loans related to unfunded commitments to existing borrowers in an aggregate principal amount of approximately \$ million, (ii) to originate and participate in loans and investments that are consistent with our investment strategy and (iii) for working capital and other general corporate purposes.
 We expect that at least 75% of our net proceeds received from this offering will be used as specified in clauses (i) and (ii) of the foregoing sentence.
-Pending application of the net proceeds, we may invest the proceeds from this offering in interest-bearing, short-term investments, including money market accounts or funds, commercial mortgage-backed securities and corporate bond which are consistent with our intention to qualify as a REIT to maintain our exclusion from registration under the Inves Company Act.
-See "Use of Proceeds."
-Proposed Nasdaq Symbol "[•]" The number of shares of common stock to be outstanding after this offering includes the number of shares of common stock outstanding as of June 30, 2021.
-Unless the context indicates otherwise, all information in this prospectus assumes:
+Pending application of the net proceeds, we may invest the net proceeds from this offering in interest-bearing, short-term investments, including money market accounts or funds, commercial mortgage-backed securities and corporate bonds, which are consistent with our intention to qualify as a REIT and to maintain our exclusion from registration under the Investment Company Act.
+See " Use of Proceeds ."
+Proposed Nasdaq Symbol "REFI" The number of shares of common s shares of common stock outstanding as o stock to be outstanding after this offering includes the number of f June 30, 2021.
+Unless the context indicates otherw vise, all information in this prospectus assumes: (i) 563 shares of common stock outstanding as of June 30, 2021; (ii) the underwriters will not exer cise their over-allotment option in this offering; (iii) no issuance or exercise of sto ck options on or after June 30, 2021; and

-- (i) 563 shares of common stock outstanding as of June 30, 2021; - (ii) the underwriters will not exercise their over-allotment option in this offering; - (iii) no issuance or exercise of stock options on or after June 30, 2021; and - (iv) the [•]-for-one stock split of our common stock, which occurred on [•], 2021, without giving effect to the payment of cash in lieu of fractional shares in an aggregate amount of approximately [•] shares resulting from such stock split to be made to stockholders on the date of consummation of this offering.
+(iv) the -for-one stock split of our common stock, which occurred on , 2021, without giving effect to the payment of cash in lieu of fractional shares in an aggregate amount of approximately shares resulting from such stock split to be made to stockholders on the date of consummation of this offering.